gear-foundation/academy/docs/03-intermediate/05-homework/assignment.md

 - Receives reply messages.
 - Utilizes `msg::reply_to()` to determine the message identifier, i.e., which message was replied to.
 - Processes and stores the result depending on the reply:
-  - If a "GameStarted" response is received, it updates the game status to indicate that the game was successfully started.
+  - If a `GameStarted` response is received, it updates the game status to indicate that the game was successfully started.
-  - If a "WordChecked" response is received, it saves the response, increments the number of tries, and checks if the word was guessed.
-If the word has been guessed, it switches the game status to "GameOver(Win)".
-If all attempts are used up and the word is not guessed, it switches the game status to "GameOver(Lose)".
+  - If a `WordChecked` response is received, it saves the response, increments the number of tries, and checks if the word was guessed.
+  - If the word has been guessed, it switches the game status to `GameOver(Win)`.
+  - If all attempts are used up and the word is not guessed, it switches the game status to `GameOver(Lose)`.
 - Calls `wake()` with the identifier of the received message to acknowledge the response.

+3. **Handle Reply Function (`handle_reply()`):**
+    - Processes reply messages and updates the game status based on responses from the first program.

 4. **State Function (`state()`)**:
 - It is necessary to implement the state() function in order to get all the information about the game.

 ## Testing

-All program actions must be checked in tests using the [`gtest`](https://docs.gear.rs/gtest/) crate.
+All program actions should be checked in tests using the [`gtest`](https://docs.gear.rs/gtest/) crate.

-- Check all strategies of the game program;
+- Verify all strategies of the game program.
-- Check delayed message logic;
+- Test the delayed message logic.
-- Check negative scenarios and handling of invalid inputs.
+- Address negative scenarios and invalid inputs handling.

 ## Afterword